Ghostproofing

 What did I do wrong?
 Was I too much?
 Not enough?
 Did I imagine the connection?

 These aren’t just casual questions.
 They’re deep, primal searches for safety and meaning.
-And they deserve care, not dismissal.
+They deserve care, not dismissal.

 For the Women Left Wondering